kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+An old pond
-he starts to grind the rice,
+let us arrange these flowers
-Waterfall music
+and gazes at the moon.